-Trainees in Clinical Forensic Medicine with the Faculty of Clinical Forensic Medicine, Royal College of Pathologists Australasia, are also encouraged to apply but (at the current time) must have independently arranged funding.
-Observerships (unfunded honorary positions with no clinical responsibilities) are also possible for selected applicants.
+Trainees in Clinical Forensic Medicine with the Faculty of Clinical Forensic Medicine, Royal College of Pathologists Australasia, are also encouraged to apply but (at the current time)

+must have independently arranged funding.
+Observerships (unfunded honorary positions with no clinical responsibilities) are possible for selected applicants.

-2.1.1 Site accreditation has been obtained by the VFPMS for training in Clinical Forensic Medicine (Royal College of Pathologists Australasia)
+2.1.1 Site accreditation has been obtained by the VFPMS for training in Clinical Forensic Medicine (Royal College of Pathologists Australasia).

 Information about the training program and training requirements in Clinical Forensic Medicine are available at www.rcpa.edu.au.
 Trainees should understand and comply with requirements listed in the RCPA Trainees Handbook - Clinical Forensic Medicine as well as Trainee Handbook - Administrative Requirements.
 The initial registration form for CFM training is available from the website under "initial registration".
 Note that prospective trainees must have a CFM training position (minimum of 0.3 EFT) in an accredited training site prior to application.
 At the completion of CFM training doctors will be qualified to practice in the field of forensic medicine (note that Ahpra does not recognise forensic medicine as a medical specialty).
-A doctor who is not a trainee of the RACP and who is interested in obtaining CFM qualifications as a RCPA CFM trainee is encouraged to discuss their plans with the Director, VFPMS.
+A doctor who is not a trainee of the RACP and who is interested in obtaining CFM qualifications as a RCPA CFM trainee is encouraged to discuss their plans with the Director, VFPMS and the Chief Examiner of the Faculty of CFM (currently Nicola Cunningham).

-2.1.2 Maintenance of log books of clinical experience (case-based experience)
+2.1.2 Maintenance of log books of clinical experience (case-based experience).

-Trainees and new consultants are encouraged to keep a logbook of their child abuse cases for their own records, to record cases to which they are exposed so that self- assessments can be made regarding training progress, enable self-reflection and facilitate discussions with supervisors regarding the scope of work experienced.
-This activity might also meet some CPD requirements.
-The trainees logbooks will not be formally assessed by VFPMS but the possibility exists that someone from a college Training Committee, or a college supervisor, might want to view it at some time in the future and it will help trainees when the time comes to submit records of child protection cases to the RACP training committees.
-The logbooks might also facilitate conversations between trainees and supervisors or senior medical staff (SMS) and managers at annual performance appraisals.
-The logbooks might serve as tools to enable trainees to identify gaps in exposure to certain types of clinical presentations.
+Trainees and new consultants are encouraged to keep log-books of their child abuse cases to facilitate self- assessments, self-reflection and discussions with supervisors regarding the scope of experience.
+This activity might also meet some CPD requirements and will assist conversations with managers around professional development and performance (PDAP).
+The log books might also facilitate conversations between trainees and supervisors about skills development and the need for exposure to particular types of cases (The log books might serve as tools to enable trainees to identify gaps in exposure to certain types of clinical presentations).

-2.1.3 Certificates of Competency
+2.1.3 Certificates of Competency.